belzetrigger/domoticz-FritzBox/README.md

 ## Bugs and ToDos
 - On windows system changing icons for sensors did not work, so it's standard switch icon.
 - On windows system "update" the hardware breaks imported python libs.
 Plugin can not get data from FritzBox.
 But after restart services it works fine.
+- On Synology NAS, up to now, they official support python 3.5.
+So you might use a previous version of this plugin or use community python.

 ## State
 In development.
 Currently only this two sensor are integrated.
 They work without user/password.
+For future there might be something like reconnect, de-/activate Wifi or Guest Wifi.

 ## Developing
 Based on https://github.com/ffes/domoticz-buienradar/ there are